Don’t miss the incredible plays presented in 2024/2025, in what might be one of our most exciting lineups ever!

 by John Patrick Shanley

-Featuring KCAT company members Jan Rogge, Matt Schwader, Teisha M. Bankston, and Christina Schafer
+Featuring KCAT Company Members Matt Schwader, Teisha M. Bankston, and Christina Schafer

 Location TBA